Owens Cross Roads, Alabama: Incorporation

-Incorporated in 1967, the Owens Cross Roads City Hall sits facing Highway 431 South, a busy corridor of modern life.
-The city proudly boasts of having the first Blue Ribbon School in Madison County, a highly praised Volunteer Fire Department and a Police Department dedicated to serve and protect the citizens of Owens Cross Roads.
+Incorporated in 1967, Owens Cross Roads City Hall faces U.S. Route 431.
+The municipality includes a Blue Ribbon-designated public school, a Volunteer Fire Department, and a municipal Police Department.

 Geography

 Looking off Green Mountain to the Owens Cross Roads area below.

-Owens Cross Roads is located at (34.586071, -86.458561).
-The city is situated in a broad valley carved by the Flint River.
+Owens Cross Roads is situated in a broad valley carved by the Flint River.
 Rugged hills and mountains surround the town, including Green Mountain to the west, and Keel Mountain to the east.
 Huntsville lies across Green Mountain to the northwest, New Hope lies just to the southeast, and Paint Rock lies across Keel Mountain to the northeast.
 U.S. Route 431 passes through Owens Cross Roads, connecting the town with Huntsville and Guntersville.